-Whether she is working a traditional summer job with a paycheck or is mowing neighborhood lawns for cash, your teenager will have to pay taxes on her income.
+Chances are, your teenager wants the opportunity to make some extra cash.
+Whether she is working a traditional job with a paycheck or mowing neighborhood lawns for cash, your teenager will have to pay taxes on their income.

-Unfortunately, understanding taxes on a teenager’s income can be a little tricky–but it’s important to help your child successfully navigate his first experience with the IRS.
+Unfortunately, understanding taxes on a teenager’s income can be a little tricky–but it’s important to help your child successfully navigate their first experience with the IRS.

-Here is what you need to know about your teen’s tax burden before April 15:
+Below is what you need to know about your teen’s tax burden before it’s time to file.

 Dependency and Minimum Income Threshold

-Since you are claiming her as a dependent, she cannot legally claim herself as a dependent.
-This also means that she will have a lower minimum income threshold for filing taxes.
-Rather than the single filer amount of $8,700 in 2012, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for 2012 is $5,950.
-Should your teen earn less than that amount, she owes no taxes.
+Since you are claiming your teen as a dependent, he cannot legally claim himself as a dependent.
+Therefore, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for the 2021 tax year is $12,550 ($12,950 in 2022.)
+Should your teen earn less than that amount, he owes no federal income taxes.

 Withholding and Claiming Cash Earnings

 If your teen is working a traditional job with a paycheck, filing taxes is relatively simple.
-His employer is responsible for withholding taxes from his paycheck based upon how he filled out his W-4 at the start of his job—if he has any withholding at all.
-According to Bankrate.com,
+Their employer is responsible for withholding taxes from their paycheck based upon how they filled out her W-4 at the start of the job.

-If a teen earns more than the threshold amount by babysitting or doing other service jobs that are paid in cash, the teen will owe federal income tax, so it is important for your teen to keep a careful record of her earnings.
+If a teen earns more than the threshold amount by babysitting or doing other service jobs that are paid in cash, the teen will owe federal, and maybe state, income tax, so it is important for your teen to keep a careful record of his earnings.

 If the cash your teen is earning comes from tips and totals $20 or more per calendar month, it is up to the young employee to fill out forms 4070A (Employee’s Daily Record of Tips) and 4070 (Employee’s Report of Tips to Employer) in order to make sure that the correct amount is withheld from his wages.